-You can enter a SQL statement in as many or as few lines as you want.
+You can enter a SOL statement in as many or as few lines as you want.
 Entering a statement on multiple lines, however, makes it easier to read, change, and debug.
 Choose OK to assign the text you enter to the SQL property.

-Normally, the SQL property can contain only one complete SQL statement at a time, although these statements can be as complex as necessary (for example, a SELECT statement with a WHERE clause that uses several nested logical operators such as AND and OR).
+Normally, the SOL property can contain only one complete SOL statement at a time, although these statements can be as complex as necessary (for example, a SELECT statement with a WHERE clause that uses several nested logical operators such as AND and OR).
 InterBase supports "batch" syntax so you can enter multiple statements in the SQL property.

-Note With the Client/Server Suite or Enterprise edition, you can also use the SQL Builder to construct a query based on a visible representation of tables and fields in a database.
-To use the SQL Builder, select a query component, right-click it to invoke the context menu, and choose Graphical Query Editor.
+You can use the SQL Builder to construct a query based on a visible representation of tables Note and fields in a database.
+To use the SOL Builder, select a query component, right-click it to invoke the context menu, and choose Graphical Query Editor.
 To learn how to use the SQL Builder, open it and use its online help.